MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 ## Security

-You can secure your environments with user permissions and pipeline permissions.
+You can secure your environments by setting user permissions and pipeline permissions.

 ### User permissions